rndmcnlly/brace/README.md

 ## System Requirements

 Before you deploy Brace, make sure you are willing to provide the following:
-- A (virtual) machine with more than 1GB of RAM, e.g. from [DigitalOcean](https://www.digitalocean.com/).
-In preliminary testing, the system seems to idle at ~800MB of RAM usage, but this leaves little room for unexpected growth in larger deployments.
+- A (virtual) machine with about 1GB of RAM, e.g. from [DigitalOcean](https://www.digitalocean.com/).
+In preliminary testing, the system seems to idle at ~500MB of RAM usage, but this leaves little room for unexpected growth in larger deployments.
 - Access credentials for an OpenAI-compatible chat completion engine.
 This engine should offer a model with strength comparable to `gpt-4o-mini` or better.
 Weaker models seem to stumble over the knowledge wiki system, at least with the currently implemented prompting strategy.

 ## Knowledge Authoring